Mechanism in moq-transport for subscribers to fetch historical data when joining a live session.

 When a subscriber joins a live stream, they need to “catch up” - for example, fetching the latest keyframe and subsequent data to start rendering immediately.

-A Joining Fetch can be initiated for any subscription at any time.
-It fetches data up to the “Joining Location” - the point where live subscription data begins.
-This was clarified in PR #1577.
+A Joining FETCH could be initiated for any subscription at any time.
+It fetches data up to the “Joining Location” - the point where live subscription data begins (clarified in PR #1577; the earlier “largest object” restriction was removed, alan-frindell 2026-04-09 Slack).

-- Joining Fetch (current in draft-17) - Fetch historical data alongside a live subscription
+- Joining Fetch (then in draft-17) - Fetch historical data alongside a live subscription

-- Subscribe Rewind (martin-duke) - draft-duke-moq-subscribe-rewind - Extend SUBSCRIBE to include a rewind window
+- Subscribe Rewind (martin-duke) - draft-duke-moq-subscribe-rewind - a Rewind subscription filter

 Related